 Seven sponsoring local governments (note Renton has two revitalization areas) have not yet imposed the LRF tax.
-The anticipated dates to impose the LRF tax come from the original application or updated information submitted on the 2016 report.
+Renton plans to implement the tax July 1, 2019, for its project at South Lake Washington.
+Jurisdictions reported their anticipated dates to impose the LRF tax on their annual reports for 2018.
 These projects are in the initial stages of development.

 As the previous tables show, over half of the jurisdictions have imposed the LRF tax.
-The rest of development is in initial stages.
+The rest of the development is in initial stages.
 With the 2016 legislative changes to the LRF program, we anticipate that the remaining local jurisdictions that have not imposed the LRF tax will impose the tax by July 1, 2022.